 by Keith Webster

 This article is meant to be an introductory description of the copyright environment for Canadian K-12 and post-secondary teachers.
-It was written and revised in the years leading up to the Fall of 2015 and incorporates changes in legislation, decisions from the Supreme Court of Canada and new licenses from Access Copyright.
+It was most recently revised in August of 2021 and incorporates changes in legislation, decisions from the Supreme Court of Canada and the state of permissive and commercial licensing.
 The world of educational copyright might now be considered to have reached a plateau but the older this article has become, the more these and other factors may have impacted this topic.

 As an educator you might want to use any number of media objects in support of learning.
 These can range from traditional texts to audio or video to interactive software and multimedia presentations.
 The instructor might make some of these while others could be found in libraries, institutional repositories, or on the internet.
 Many of these resources will be subject to copyright and their use by educators will fall under the Copyright Act in Canada.

 Lastly, I am not a lawyer and have no specific training in copyright law.
-I have advised faculty on acceptable practices for using content on the internet and I have advised on the acceptable use of copyrighted material in distance education courses at the University of Victoria.
-This work represents my ongoing research into the current state of the law and significant impending developments.
-Consult your institutional authorities to confirm their current interpretation of copyright law and their policy around its application at your school or campus.
+I have advised faculty on acceptable practices for using content found on the internet and I have advised on the acceptable use of copyrighted material in distance education courses at the University of Victoria and Royal Roads University.
+This work represents my ongoing research into the current state of the law in an education context.
+Consult your institutional authorities to confirm their current interpretation of copyright law and their policies around its application at your school or campus.

 What is Copyright?